 Azerbaijani, Armenian, Georgian and Russian are languages you have probably heard of.
 You may even know Chechen or Abkhazian.

 But what are the other more than 40 languages spoken in the Caucasus region?
-You think that only a few, older people still speak these languages?
+Do you think that only a few, older people still speak these languages?
 Partly yes, but that's far from being the case for all languages in the Caucasus.

 Lezgic, for example, is spoken by over 650,000 people in Azerbaijan and Dagestan.
 In the North Caucasus, 300,000 people speak Ingush and Adygean each.
 And Kabardinian is even spoken by more than 1.6 million people.